kaydoh/data-journalism/openrefine/readme.md

 ###**_Congratulations!
 You now have tidy data!_**

-You're ready to put the data into a pivot table, or into Tableau or any other analysis tool.
+Before you put the data into a pivot table, don't forget to use Refine's powerful clustering capability to standardize the plan names.

 Here's the chart from Tableau that we used to choose the company.
-(It turned out the 2008 data was spotty, so we started the analysis in 2010.)
+(It turned out the 2008 data was spotty, so we started the analysis in 2010, and we limited it to those operating in New York City.)

 ![](images/mltc-picture.png)